 Here are some ideas for setting up your off-campus learning environment.
 You can use them as-is, or experiment, alter and adjust them to find out what works best for you, and share your experiences with the TLX and your peers.

-Blackboard is the College's Learning Management System and is supported for faculty and students.
-Using Blackboard as your "home base" during the disruption can help provide an organized, consistent environment for students.
-This does not mean you have to put all of your material inside of Blackboard or use its tools exclusively; rather, the suggestion is to at least use it as a home base (to which you can link out to other tools or materials if you prefer).
+Brightspace is the College's Learning Management System and is supported for faculty and students.
+Using Brightspace as your "home base" during the disruption can help provide an organized, consistent environment for students.
+This does not mean you have to put all of your material inside of Brightspace or use its tools exclusively; rather, the suggestion is to at least use it as a home base (to which you can link out to other tools or materials if you prefer).